Skip to content

 Practitioners have responded that the probability-surface output enables ranked database searches that a single-point heuristic cannot support, because it shows the probability gradient across the whole search area rather than just the highest-probability point.
 This is a legitimate operational argument, though the Snook et al. papers specifically tested prioritisation accuracy and found the performance gap remained narrow.

-The operationally balanced conclusion is that geographic profiling using CGT or Dragnet adds genuine investigative value over unaided geographic intuition, but the magnitude of that advantage over well-implemented simple heuristics is more modest than early practitioner claims suggested.
+Geographic profiling using CGT or Dragnet adds investigative value over unaided geographic intuition, but the magnitude of that advantage over well-implemented simple heuristics is more modest than early practitioner claims suggested.
 The method's documented contribution to the investigation of the Yorkshire Ripper (retrospective analysis confirming that CGT would have produced a high-probability zone near Sutcliffe's Bradford home), the BTK Killer (Wichita, Kansas, 2004-2005), and the Beltway Snipers (2002) supports its continued operational use, with appropriate acknowledgment of its limitations.

 Yorkshire Ripper (Peter Sutcliffe, 1975-1980, UK).
 A retrospective CGT analysis published by Rossmo showed that the algorithm's jeopardy surface would have placed Bradford, Sutcliffe's home city, in the highest-probability zone based on the crime sites available by 1977.
 The actual investigation focused on Sunderland following a series of hoax recordings and letters purportedly from the killer.
 Sutcliffe was arrested by chance during a routine patrol in Sheffield in 1981.
 The case is routinely cited as the founding motivation for systematic geographic profiling: with a jeopardy surface, investigators might have narrowed the search to Bradford years earlier.
 The caveat is that this is retrospective validation, which is epistemically weaker than prospective prediction.